 After a delayed flight, I finally landed in chaotic Cairo at 3 in the afternoon.
 From there, someone helped me to get a visa on arrival and whisked me off to the guest house right in front of The Great Pyramids.

 It took us almost an hour drive from Cairo International Airport to Giza.
 The traffic was the worst I’ve experienced and drivers don’t really follow traffic rules.
 Most of the streets have no lanes at all and some buses and vans leave their doors open.
 Avoiding cars AND accidents left and right is another story to tell.
-If you survive or are expert in driving around topsy-turvy Cairo, you’ll be great driving anywhere—-even in Bangkok, Manila or Mexico—all combined.
+If you survive or are an expert in driving around topsy-turvy Cairo, you’ll be great driving anywhere—-even in Bangkok, Manila, or Mexico – combined.

-By the time I arrived at Sphinx Guest House and was ushered into my room on the rooftop, sunset has already begun.
+By the time I arrived at Giza Pyramids View Guest House and was ushered into my room on the rooftop, sunset has already begun.
 I wasted no time, I took my best friend (aka tripod) and camera and clicked a series of shots.